You’d be surprised to learn that some of the best chefs work in seniors’ lodges and long term care centres. And I bet you’re wondering why?

 I am always in awe of how two little ingredients can create something so darn delicious!
 And we already know that some of the very best recipes are the simplest, like this Weight Watchers 2 Ingredient Pizza Dough!

-This whipped cream icing pairs perfectly with just about any cake, but I especially love it with poppy seed or black forest cake (recipes coming soon!)
+This whipped cream icing pairs perfectly with just about any cake, but I especially love it with Poppy Seed Cake, or black forest cake (recipe coming soon)!

 White chocolate can be really sweet and so can icing, so that’s why pairing plain white chocolate and whipping cream makes for a light, not too sweet frosting.
 Enjoy….